-A couple of former Tinder employees broke away from their roots to start up their own Tinder competitor – a new application called Bumble.
+A few former Tinder employees broke away from their roots to start their own Tinder competitor: a new dating application called Bumble.

 In terms of design and interface, Bumble is almost identical to Tinder.
 Everything from profile pages, settings, and gestures are all the same.